Jadeveon Clowney: Personal life

 Clowney's mother, Josenna Clowney, has been a processing technician at the Frito-Lay plant in Charlotte, North Carolina, since 1994.
-His father, David Morgan, was released from prison in 2006 after serving nearly 12 years for robbing a Rock Hill check-cashing business in 1995.
+His father, David Morgan, was released from prison in 2006 after serving nearly 12 years for robbing a Rock Hill check cashing business in 1995.
 With his father incarcerated for much of his childhood, Clowney was raised by his mother and his maternal grandparents, John and Josephine Clowney, as well as his mother's longtime boyfriend, Christopher Jones.
-His cousin, Demon Clowney, currently plays linebacker for the Ole Miss Rebels.
+His cousin, Demon Clowney, currently plays football for the South Carolina Gamecocks.

+On September 19, 2025, it was revealed that on September 12, two days before he officially signed with the Dallas Cowboys, Clowney was arrested in his hometown of Rock Hill, South Carolina on misdemeanor trespassing and failure to identify charges.
+His arrest followed an incident which involved parking in an area that was off-limits to parking, where Clowney refused to move his car after he was informed of the ban.
+He also failed to identify himself to officers.